delayel06/adventureroad/README.md

-# You Are The Hero --  A RPG where your actions determine the plot!
+# Adventure Road --  A RPG where your actions determine the plot!

 This was developped using the Twine 2 software.